OathPros/COMP3/README.md

 # Human Interface Guidelines

 The GNOME Human Interface Guidelines are the primary source of UX design documentation for GNOME.
+Live at [developer.gnome.org/hig](https://developer.gnome.org/hig).

 This version replaces the previous version which was hosted as part of the [gnome-devel-docs](https://gitlab.gnome.org/GNOME/gnome-devel-docs/) module.